Ottawa police investigate Saturday afternoon shooting in Orleans

 Share:

-Few details are being released about the incident just before 5 p.m.
+OTTAWA -- The Ottawa Police Service Guns and Gangs Unit is investigating a targeted shooting in Orleans.

+Emergency crews responded to a shooting in the 100 block of Ashmont Street at approximately 5 p.m.
 Saturday.
+Ashmont Street is in the area of Orleans Boulevard and Meadowglen Drive.

-Paramedics tell CTV News Ottawa a man was transported to hospital after a shooting in the area of Orleans Boulevard and Meadowglen Drive, near Innes Road.
+Police say a single victim suffered a gunshot wound.
+Ottawa Paramedics told CTV News Ottawa a man was transported to hospital for treatment.

-The Ottawa Police Guns and Gangs Unit confirms investigators are looking into a shooting, but provided no other details.